2011 Postgraduate Certificate in Learning and Teaching (Distinction), University of Glamorgan.

 Her research has previously been published in journals including Popular Communication_, Critical Studies in Television, Continuum, Media History, Journal of British Cinema and Television, Gothic Studies, Popular Music and Society, Television and New Media, Series: International Journal of TV Serial Narratives, Cinema Journal , European Journal of Cultural Studies , Celebrity Studies, and Participations.

-Rebecca is a member of the Steering Group of the Centre for Media and Culture in Small Nations, and is Book Reviews Assistant for Critical Studies in Television.
+Rebecca is a member of the Steering Group of the Centre for Media and Culture in Small Nations, and is former Book Reviews Assistant for Critical Studies in Television.
 She sits on the Editorial Boards of Celebrity Studies , Journal of Fandom Studies , Transformative Works and Cultures and Intensities: Cult Media Journal and is a Member of the Board of the Fan Studies Network.
 She is also a former member of the Management Committee of Cyfrwng: Media Wales Journal.

 Rebecca is Course Leader for BA Media, Culture & Journalism.